yeslogic/prince-docs/docs/cookbook.md

 Prince automatically enables ligatures declared by the OpenType fonts with the `liga` feature (see [OpenType Features in Prince](styling.md#opentype-features-in-prince)).
 This feature covers the "standard ligatures" which the font manufacturer thinks should be used in normal conditions.
 Microsoft has a list of the OpenType feature names [here](https://www.microsoft.com/typography/otspec/featurelist.htm).

 Other special ligatures need to be explicitly enabled in Prince to take effect.
-This is achieved by using the [`font-variant`](css-props.md#prop-font-variant) CSS property with the `prince-opentype()` function (see [CSS Functional Expressions](css-refs.md#css-functional-expressions)).
-Care must be taken in which order the features are enabled!
-And please note that enabling one feature will disable all the default features.
+This is achieved by using the [`font-variant-ligatures`](css-props.md#prop-font-variant-ligatures) CSS property.

+Another means to enable ligatures is through the [`font-variant`](css-props.md#prop-font-variant) CSS property with the `prince-opentype()` function (see [CSS Functional Expressions](css-refs.md#css-functional-expressions)).
+However, care must be taken in which order the features are enabled!
+Also, enabling one feature will disable all the default features.
 To see which OpenType features are enabled by default, see the [OpenType Features in Prince](styling.md#opentype-features-in-prince) section.

 ```
     body {
-        font-variant: prince-opentype(dlig, liga);
+        font-variant-ligatures: historical-ligatures;
     }
 ```

+The most commn type of ligatures, the OpenType feature `liga`, is enabled by default.
 Unlike other ligature features, the `clig` feature specifies the context in which the ligature is recommended.
 "Contextual ligatures" are important in some script designs.
+Both these ligatures are enabled with the value `common-ligatures`.

 The `dlig` feature covers the "discretionary ligatures" which may be used for special effects.
+To enable them, use the value `discretionary-ligatures`.

 Some ligatures were in common use in the past, such as ligatures with the so-called "long s" - but they appear anachronistic today.
 Some fonts include the historical forms as alternates, so the "historical ligatures", covered by the `hlig` feature, can be used for a 'period' effect.
 This feature replaces the default (current) forms with the historical alternates.
+To enable these ligatures, use the value `historical-ligatures`.

 Some scripts, most notably Arabic and Syriac scripts, require certain ligatures to be used in normal conditions.
 These "required ligatures" are covered by the `rlig` feature.
 Prince enables this feature by default in Arabic script.
+The only way to manually enable this feature is through the `prince-opentype()` function of the [`font-variant`](css-props.md#prop-font-variant) CSS property.

 Another mechanism for replacing characters is given with the [`prince-text-replace`](css-props.md#prop-prince-text-replace) property.
 For an example use, please see the section on [Character Entities](characters.md#characters).